This post is also available in: Italiano (Italian)

 Visiting Florence without spending some time taking pictures at Ponte Vecchio would be a madness.
 Wonderful at any time of the day, it’s an icon of this city.
 However, I also recommend taking some time to walk on the bridge, admiring the fine goldsmith shops and mixing with the cheerful crowd … maybe you will also feel a bit like Robert Langdon in “Inferno”.

-Things to see and eat in Florence: drink your espresso at Piazza della Signoria
+Drink your espresso at Piazza della Signoria

 Piazza della Signoria is an L shaped square, located in front of Palazzo Vecchio.
 It’s one of the most beautiful squares in Florence and has this particular form because of the war between Guelphs and Ghibellines.
 After the victory of the Guelphs, in fact, 36 houses belonging to members of the enemy faction were demolished.
 Everyone was forbidden to build new houses on these grounds and therefore the rest of the city continued to grow all around.